ArduPilot/ardupilot/libraries/AP_FETtecOneWire/README.md

 ## ArduPilot to ESC protocol

-The FETtec OneWire protocol supports up to 24 ESCs.
-As most copters only use at most 12 motors, ArduPilot's implementation supports only 12 (`ESC_TELEM_MAX_ESCS`)to save memory.
+The FETtec OneWire protocol supports up to 24 ESCs without telemetry and up to 15 ESCs with telemetry.

 There are two types of messages sent to the ESCs configuration and fast-throttle messages: